GuptaVishu2002/FeatTL/README.md

-# Pre-Activation Feature Extraction based Transfer Learning
+# Pre-Activation Feature Extraction based Representation Learning

-This repository contains the code for performing pre-activation feature extraction based transfer learning to predict materials properties using elemental fractions (EF), physical attributes (PA), or extracted features as the model input.
+This repository contains the code for performing pre-activation feature extraction based representation learning to predict materials properties using elemental fractions (EF), physical attributes (PA), or extracted features as the model input.
 The code provides the following functions:

 * Train an ElemNet model on a given dataset.
 * Use a pre-trained ElemNet model to perform transfer learning on a given target dataset.